tpayne/kubernetes-examples/YAML/Argocd/README.md

 Helm pipeline sample(s)

-This example also shows how to use aliasing to deploy the same chart 1..N times.
+This example also shows how to use aliasing to deploy the same chart 1..N times and how to make your code DRY compatible.

 Check syntax with...